bkach/bridget-site/index.md

 I firmly believe that you can overcome the behaviours that are limiting your life and can quieten your overwhelming  anxious thoughts through the process of therapy.

-<b>Book a no obligation free 15 minute introductory call to get started.</b>
+<b>Book a no obligation free 15 minute introductory call to get started and see if it's a good fit for you.</b>

 Here's some recent client feedback
 <blockquote>